AYA Walk News

 If you feel faint, dizzy or sick, stop immediately.
 Find a cool spot away from the sun, preferably with a fan.
 Gently elevate your legs about 12 inches to help boost blood flow to your brain.
 Sip on some cold water and pour it on your arms, head, and under your arms to cool down.

-10. Walk daily with AYA for a vibrant summer journey!
+10. Walk Daily with AYA for a Vibrant Summer Journey!

 Enjoy the beauty of summer while staying healthy and safe with these tips from the AYA team: Choose cooler times and routes, dress appropriately, stay hydrated and listen to your body to enjoy outdoor activities confidently.
 Use the AYA Walk app to enhance your walks with meditation, music and stories connecting you to Chickasaw culture.